 Before buying a new AC system, you’ll need to determine what SEER (Seasonal Energy Efficiency Ratio) rating you want for your new system.
+Many homeowners may have heard the term "SEER" before but don't actually know what the acronym stands for when it can be a vital part of choosing the right AC unit.

 The answer?
 Per national regional standards, all Pittsburgh ACs have to be rated at least 13 SEER.